ng-girls/todo-list-tutorial-portuguese/component.md

 It has one member called "title".
 It is a variable to which you can assign a value.
 The value assigned to it here is the string "todo works!".

 Angular takes care of synchronizing the members of the component with the component template.
 So we can easily use the member `title` in the template.
-Take a look at the file `app.component.html` - this is the template attached to the component:
+Take a look at the  template attached to the component in the :

 ```html
 <h1>